Coverage Expansion Through Age 29

 Does the make available option apply to Healthy NY?

-The make available option is available to coverage through an individual or group Healthy NY policy.
+The make available option is available to coverage through a group Healthy NY policy.

 Are there any other insurance plans that this law does not apply to?